Wonka-source/aurora/SEO_AND_MARKETING.md

 ![blog](https://res.cloudinary.com/dmvf3llw4/image/upload/v1683199156/blog_post_f8uyly.jpg)

+## Business Model
+B2C business:

+Whats do the users need?

+1. A luxery watch

+2. A watch service/repair.

+The site is for someone who is interested in purchasing a luxery watch or owns a watch and would like to get it serviced or repaired.

+The shop displays the good quality images of the watches and has a description of each.
+The UI is easy and intuitive and the payment process is simple and strateforward to purchase watches.

+For a service or repair the user can navigate to the repair page where they can fill out a form about the watch they need serviced or repaired.
+A staff member receives the enquiry in the back end and gets back to the customer/user with a quote/estimate on the works that need to be done.

 ## Marketing Strategies:
 For the marketing strategies I used the facebook socialmedia platform and made a page for te store.
 I've put a link to the page the footer.
 ### Facebook page: